 Healthy Mind Sacramento Cognitive Behavioral Therapy

-Cognitive behavioral therapy forms the backbone of treatment for many of our patients.
-Cognitive behavioral therapy is a type of treatment that helps people dealing with anxiety, depression, and can also help with behavior change in ADHD and autism spectrum disorder.
+Cognitive behavioral therapy (CBT) forms the backbone of treatment for many of our patients.
+CBT is a type of treatment that helps people dealing with anxiety, depression, and can also help with behavior change in ADHD and autism spectrum disorder.
 In numerous research studies, cognitive behavioral therapy has been shown to be as effective as taking anti-depressant medication!

 How does it work?

 The overall idea behind the therapy is this: our minds have developed some unhealthy ways of thinking about things, and if we can change our thought patterns to healthier thought patterns, healthier behaviors emerge!
 Cognitive behavioral theory also holds that thinking, feelings and behavior affect one another.
 This means that if we change unhealthy behavior, it will also affect our thinking and feelings in a healthy way.

 Is it any different from other talk therapy?

-While cognitive behavioral therapy is “talk” therapy, we are not talking about whatever came up last week without any goal in mind, we have specific goals we are always working towards in session.
+While Cognitive Behavioral Therapy (CBT) is “talk” therapy, we are not talking about whatever came up last week without any goal in mind, we have specific goals we are always working towards in session.
 At times, your therapist may give you a “thought exercise” or brief assignment to try at home.

 When working with your therapist, they may ask you some questions to challenge your underlying beliefs or assumptions.
 They may try to get you to look at things from a new perspective.
 These are ways to “break out” of your old thought patterns.
 We also may challenge you to try new behaviors.

 What happens in session?